Localisation of Humanitarian Aid

 We the undersigned organisations, working in humanitarian action welcome the extensive consultations and discussions which have been generated during the World Humanitarian Summit process.
 We believe that now is the time for humanitarian actors to make good on some of the excellent recommendations arising through the WHS process by committing themselves to deliver change within their own organisational ways of working so that southern-based national actors can play an increased and more prominent role in humanitarian response.

 In the case of international NGO signatories we commit our organisations to implement the following 8 point Charter for Change.

 In the case of southern-based NGOs working in partnership with international NGOs we endorse and support this Charter for Change.
 We will be holding our international NGO partners which have signed this Charter to account and asking those which are not signatories to this Charter to work towards signing up:

-The Charter for Change includes 8 Commitments that INGOs agree to implement by May 2018
+The Charter for Change includes 8 Commitments that INGOs agree to implement, to address imbalances and inequality in the global humanitarian system.

 Commit to pass 25% of humanitarian funding to National NGOs